UCL/scikit-surgerydocker/.docs/source/basic_commands.rst

 Get Container Details
 ^^^^^^^^^^^^^^^^^^^^^
-To get the container Details like IP address, image, creation time and much more
+To get the container details like IP address, image, creation time and much more

 .. code:: bash